ManiAm/VENTOS_Public/README.md

     sudo ./runme

-Pay attention to the error and warning messages in the configure script (ignore warning message for Akaroa).
+Pay attention to the error and warning messages in the configure script (ignore warning message for MPI and Akaroa).
 Open your .bashrc and set the JAVA_HOME variable similar to the following:

     export JAVA_HOME=/usr/lib/jvm/java-7-oracle